| Many athletes who have participated in sports

 shock loads and balancing the body.
 These three arches of

 the foot are referred to singularly as the foot's arch.
+BIOMECHANICAL

-PROBLEMS
+PROBLEMS The

 body lines up over the foot and when the foot goes out of